Probiotics Side Effects

 - Whether a particular disease or genetic propensity is addressed by a particular probiotic strain cannot reasonably be claimed unless significant statistical evidence is presented.

-- Particular strains shown to have certain effects need to be better catalogued, with an official depository source of samples that maintain consistent genetic traits.
+- Particular strains shown to have certain effects need to be better cataloged, with an official depository source of samples that maintain consistent genetic traits.